api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 # {{$frontmatter.title}}

-We think critical infrastructure, like API3 DAO's first-party oracles, should implement open and transparent contributor processes to align to our vision of being a programmatically driven protocol.
+We think critical infrastructure, like API3 DAO's first-party oracles, should implement open and transparent contributor processes to align with our vision of being a programmatically driven protocol.

 To support DAO governance and inform voters, all teams publish a public proposal